Instanton Counting, Quantum Geometry and Algebra

 In the path integral formalism, this is rephrased as follows:

-where $[DA]$ is the path integral measure of the gauge field $A$, which is split into the instanton part $[DA_\text{inst}^{(k)}]$ and the fluctuation part $[D\delta A]$.
+where $[DA]$ is the path integral measure of the gauge field $A$, which splits into the instanton part $[DA_\text{inst}^{(k)}]$ and the fluctuation part $[D\delta A]$.
 The instanton counting parameter (fugacity) is defined as with the complexified coupling constant

-In principle, the path integral~\eqref{eq:path_integral_instanton_sum} also involves the anti-instantons contributions counted with the complex conjugate $\bar{\mathfrak{q}}$, but we focus on the instanton contributions which will be relevant in the context of $\mathcal{N} = 2$ gauge theory.
+In principle, the path integral~\eqref{eq:path_integral_instanton_sum} also involves the anti-instantons contributions counted with the complex conjugate $\bar{\mathfrak{q}} = \exp \left( - 8 \pi^2/g^2 - \im \theta \right)$, but we focus on the instanton contributions which will be relevant in the context of $\mathcal{N} = 2$ gauge theory.
 See \S\ref{sec:topological_twist} and \S\ref{sec:N=2} for details.
 As seen in the expression of the fugacity~\eqref{eq:inst_fugacity}, it is invariant under the coupling shift, $\tau \to \tau + 1$, corresponding to the shift of the $\theta$-angle, $\theta \to \theta + 2\pi$.
 This is analogous to the modular $\mathsf{T}$-transformation.
 In fact, this complexified coupling constant would be related to the complex structure of the Riemann surface associated with gauge theory (Seiberg--Witten curve), and the $\mathsf{S}$-transformation corresponds to the strong-weak duality of $\mathcal{N} = 2$ gauge theory.
 See \S\ref{sec:SW_th} for details.

 Let us then look at the path integral with the measure $[DA_\text{inst}^{(k)}]$.
 This is interpreted as integral over all the possible $k$-instanton configuration in $G$-YM theory, namely the configuration space of the $k$-instanton solution, a.k.a., the instanton moduli space denoted by $\mathfrak{M}_{G,k}$.
 We will discuss details of the moduli space in \S{\ref{sec:ADHM_mod_sp}}.